-TRAVEL NORTH - 3: Follow the Tees, Upriver from Tees Bay to a Pennine Gill*
+Travel North - 3: Follow the Tees Upriver From the Tees Bay to a Pennine Gill*

 Beginning in the Tees Bay at the South Gare - the southern breakwater that guards the rivermouth from North Sea storms